onesentforth/changeableminds-afterdark-theme/content/_index.md

 Here's how the website works.
 Posts represent bits of data I'm transferring from all of the index cards, post-it notes, and digital files I've collected over years of research.

+Gladwell has a huge pile of stuff covering his desk.
+He has reams of printout with hours and hours of transcribed interviews.
+He has coffee stained Moleskin notebooks packed with his chicken scrawl from the scores of research papers and books he’s read.
+He’s got post-it notes, backs of envelopes, tear sheets, and scraps of newspaper…all with some intellectual fragment that he’ll need to assemble his first draft.

 Posts may be random thoughts...

 Unconnected to other bits...